rycolab/website/content/classes/intro-nlp/index.md

   </tbody>
 </table>

+## Course Project/Assignment

+The course project/assigment will be worth 30% of your final mark.
+Every student has the option of completing either a research project or a structured assignment.
+The project would be an open-ended research project where students reimplement an existing research paper or perform novel research if they are so inclined.
+In the assignment, some of the questions would be more theoretical and resemble the questions you will see on the final exam.
+However, there may also be a large coding portion in the assignment, which would not look like the exam questions.
+For instance, we may ask you to implement a recurrent neural dependency parser.

+Assignments must be completed individually.
+Projects can be completed in groups of up to 4.
+If you choose to do the project, we require a proposal no later than November 1, 2020 (submission instructions to be released soon).
+We will (unless severely impeded) release the assignment before the proposal deadline in case students would like to see both options before choosing.
+All projects/assigments will be due at the end of the semester.

 ## Contact
 You can ask questions on [piazza](https://www.piazza.com/ethz.ch/fall2020/252300500l).
 Please post questions there, so others can see them and share in the discussion.